BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data

 \begin{small}

 \end{small}

 We compare our results against the most recent state-of-the-art works by~\citt{shen2019ambulatory} and ~\citt{torres2020multi}.
 Since they demonstrated that their methods significantly outperform traditional statistical and classical machine learning base line models, we focus on comparing with these state-of-the-art deep learning based approaches.
 For~\citt{shen2019ambulatory}, we implemented the 1D ResNeXt architecture having over 7.5 million parameters with the same network and hyperparameter settings as stated in the paper.
 Since the network does not explicitly take into account noise in the data, we found that it fits the training data quite easily irrespective of signal quality, which eventually leads to overfitting.
-On the other hand, Torres \emph{et al.} provided the architecture of their model ``\emph{DeepBeat}" which we first pre-train as in~\cite{torres2020multi} and then train on the redistributed dataset.
+On the other hand, \citt{torres2020multi} provided the architecture of their model ``\emph{DeepBeat}'' which we first pre-train as in and then train on the redistributed dataset.
 This baseline has a separate signal quality estimation part, with which the excellent quality signals can be separated first, and then the model performance can be measured only on the excellent signals.
-Therefore, we include its performance both in the ``raw" form and in excellent signals only (denoted as ``Excellent only''). {Since, a large percentage of samples are discarded if we consider only excellent signals, we have also calculated the performance metrics excluding poor signals only i.e. with excellent and good signals.}
+Therefore, we include its performance both in the ``raw'' form and in excellent signals only (denoted as ``Excellent only''). {Since, a large percentage of samples are discarded if we consider only excellent signals, we have also calculated the performance metrics excluding poor signals only i.e. with excellent and good signals.}

-\subsection{Results}
+\section{Results}

 In this section, we present the results of our experiments.
 First, we analyze the performance of Bayesbeat for various uncertainty thresholds and then we compare it with state-of-the-art methods.